SCK-PBL-1 Payload Platform · Full Build Guide

 Install Pico Firmware

 Open Thonny, connect to the Pico, and upload sdcard.py first, then main.py.
-Save main.py as main.py on the Pico — it runs automatically at boot.
+Save main.py as main.py on the Pico root — it runs automatically at boot.

 3